 Many carriers are adopting the strategy of an M&A to grow their margin.
-Europe and North America are the significant global players in the CIT industry.
-But in some regions such as Brazil, the intruding on CIT operations have reached a high level in recent years and merging with a rival or a competitor is the only uncomplicated way to survive.
+Europe and North America are significant global players in the CIT industry.
+But in some regions such as Brazil, the intruding on CIT operations has reached a high level in recent years, and merging with a rival or a competitor is the only uncomplicated way to survive.
 Smaller carriers find it hard to invest money in upgrading security and the rising expense of insurance is also a factor that deters them.
 The CIT market for insurance in Brazil has reduced strikingly as many underwriters have retired from the drafting business in the region.

 The Insurance Market

-Staying up-to-date with the changes in operating models and technology continues to be the key functioning aspect in the insurance market.
+Staying up-to-date with the changes in operating models and technology continues to be the key functioning aspect of the insurance market.
 With the industry beginning to recognize the advantage of technology, it’s crucial that underwriters have a close knowledge of the variations in the risk characterization of the CIT industry.

-Eventually, the difference will be an opportunity for the CIT companies to help make accurate investments to give their consumers the best price for their assistance.
+Eventually, the difference will be an opportunity for CIT companies to help make accurate investments to give their consumers the best price for their assistance.
 This is something that has been very hard to achieve over the past decade.
-However, the key to risk management remain unchanged and requires good management in the CIT operation.
+However, the key to risk management remains unchanged and requires good management in the CIT operation.

 While CIT has been confined to armored transport with an armed crew, there is a full spectrum of management and technological solutions, which can transform the way the CIT industry works.
-The possibility for the industry rests in exercising authority in innovations that offer secure and convenient conveyancing of cash that satisfies the clients’ requirements.
+The possibility for the industry rests in exercising authority in innovations that offer secure and convenient conveyancing of cash that satisfies the client’s requirements.